Your guide to doing business in Kenya

 The step by step guide to registering a company in Kenya is:-

-An in-country bank account is required to process the payroll in Kenya.
-Central Bank of Kenya is tasked with formulating and implementation of monetary and fiscal policies.
+The Central Bank of Kenya is tasked with formulating and implementing monetary and fiscal policies.

 Kenya is one of East Africa’s most politically and economically influential nations.
 Spanning the equator, Kenya’s southeastern coast borders the Indian Ocean, while it is bordered to the north by Ethiopia and South Sudan, and to the south and west by Uganda and Tanzania.
 Civilisation in Kenya dates back to the Paleolithic era, and indigenous Bantu and Nilotic populations - while European and Arab colonisation of the territory took place in the 19th century.
 The British Empire exerted political control over Kenya from 1895 - until the country obtained its independence in 1963.
 Kenya’s environments and landscapes are varied, ranging from the tropical warmth of the coastline, to the cool, dry, interior savannah grasslands, and the snow-capped Mount Kenya.
 Kenya’s geographic diversity has given rise to a spectrum of animal and plant species which, combined with the country’s natural beauty, attract thousands of tourists each year.